MicrosoftDocs/Viva/Viva/engage/setup.md

 >[!NOTE]
 >Note: No Viva Engage licenses are required for admins to configure Viva Engage (core or premium).
-Unlike Viva Engage users, Microsoft 365 Global administrators and Engage administrators (also called Yammer administrators in Microsoft Entra ID) are exempt from needing a Viva Engage Core or premium license to access the Engage website (https://engage.cloud.microsoft), the Engage admin center, or legacy network admin center.
+Unlike Viva Engage users, Microsoft 365 Global administrators and Engage administrators (also called Yammer administrators in Microsoft Entra ID) are exempt from needing a Viva Engage Core or premium license to access the [Engage website](https://engage.cloud.microsoft), the Engage admin center, or legacy network admin center.
 Other Viva Engage admin roles can also administer premium features without being assigned a premium license.

 |Service plan |Enables |Comes with this product |